soklet/soklet/README.md

   // If multiple instances of the query parameter are permitted, use List<T>.
   //
   // See the ValueConverter documentation for details on how Soklet marshals
-  // strings to "complex" types like LocalDate, and how you can customize this behavior.
+  // strings to "complex" types like java.time.LocalDate, and how you can
+  // customize this behavior.
   //
   // By default, parameter names are determined by reflection.
   // You may override this behavior by passing a name to the annotation,